-Udhagamandalam is better known as Ooty, a beautiful and cool hilltop town in the Nilgiri mountain range of Tamil Nadu, the southern Indian state.
+Udhagamandalam is better known as Ooty, a beautiful and cool hilltop town in the Nilgiri mountain range of Tamil Nadu, one of the southern states in India.
 Ooty is a lovely spot: not so much for the town itself but for its luscious green surroundings and landscaped charm.
 Come here for walks in the countryside among the pines, eucalyptus and wattle.
 Make time for a leisurely visit to tea and coffee plantations and simply enjoy the cool climate and misty mountain air.

 Fondly known as the “Queen of Hill Stations”, Ooty was founded by the British in the 19th century and used in the summers as a residency for the Madras Presidency.
 Rail travel here is a special treat aboard the Nilgiri mountain railway, a celebrated old miniature train that offers spectacular mountain scenery on the upward journey.

 Nowadays, it has a chaotic city centre that is best avoided.
 Instead, head for the hills, parks, gorgeous Botanical gardens, rose gardens, tea plantations, or expansive lakes.
 Upper Bhavani Lake and Pykara Lake and Falls are particularly beautiful, as are Avalanche Lake and Emerald Lake.
 The view from Needle Rock is striking.
 Bakasura Malai is a mammoth trek but worth the extra effort for its sweeping panoramic views of three Indian states, while the nearby Mudumalai Forest Sanctuary is a highlight for nature enthusiasts.